 A. My husband has always helped me and motivated me to train and cycle daily, especially after my delivery.
 Right after 2 months of delivery, my husband used to wake me up early and say, “Go, Deena , I’ll take care”.
 Training daily has helped me be more organised as I wake up early in the morning when every is sleeping, leave for my ride and return back when everyone is about to wake up.
 So this helps me live my passion and be with my family too.

 Q. What excites you about the growth of women cycling India?

-Q. What motivated (or continues to inspires you) to get on your bike even after becoming a mom?
+Q. What motivated (or continues to inspire you) to get on your bike even after becoming a mom?